AndyKennedy-Github/AudioManager/README.md

 ### Delay
 If set to a float, then the Action will being once the time has been passed in the Coroutine.

+### Loop
+If set to true, then the AudioSource of the AudioJob will be set to true, and the clip will loop.